Automattic/jetpack/docs/development-environment-cli-support.md

 ### Node version is proper

-For developing Jetpack you need Node > 10 nowadays.
+We need to keep our Node version requirements updated frequently.

-Confirm your version of node by running
+Confirm your version of node by running the following command and check that it satisfies the requirements stated in the doc [Development Environment](https://github.com/Automattic/jetpack/blob/master/docs/development-environment.md).

 ```sh
 node -v